Prince Louis II of Monaco

 by Scott Mehl © Unofficial Royalty 2015

-Louis attended the Saint-Cyr Military Academy in France, and then joined the French Foreign Legion.
+Louis attended the Saint-Cyr Military Academy in France and then joined the French Foreign Legion.
 He served for 10 years and was awarded the Cross of the Legion of Honor.
 During this time, while serving in Algeria, Louis met Marie Juliette Louvet, a cabaret singer.
 The couple was deeply in love, but his father would not grant them permission to marry.
 A daughter was born in 1898:

 Because Louis was unmarried and without an heir, the Monegasque throne was likely to pass to his first cousin once removed Wilhelm, the Duke of Urach, a German nobleman who was the son of his father’s aunt Princess Florestine of Monaco.
-In order to avoid this, Louis’ father, Prince Albert I, had a law passed recognizing Charlotte as Louis’ heir and part of the sovereign family.
+To avoid this, Louis’ father, Prince Albert I, had a law passed recognizing Charlotte as Louis’ heir and part of the sovereign family.
 However, this law was later ruled invalid under earlier statutes.
 So, in October 1918, another law was passed allowing for the adoption of an heir with succession rights.
 On May 16, 1919, Louis legally adopted Charlotte, giving her the Grimaldi surname.
 Her grandfather created her HSH Princess Charlotte of Monaco and Duchess of Valentinois.
 Upon Louis’ accession in 1922, Charlotte became the Hereditary Princess of Monaco.

 During World War I, Louis again served with the French Army and eventually reached the rank of Brigadier General.
 Recognized for his outstanding efforts, he was elevated to Grand Officer of the Legion of Honor.
 His military career ended when he ascended to the Monegasque throne upon his father’s death on June 27, 1922.
 Some of his contributions during his reign were the establishment of the Monaco Football Club and the Grand Prix of Monaco which was first held in the principality in 1929.
 In 1931, he oversaw the establishment of the Ballet de l’Opéra à Monte-Carlo and the construction of the Stade Prince Louis II, a large football stadium in the center of the city.
-He was also a keen collector of items related to Napoleon, which later formed the basis for the Napoleon Museum which was housed at the Prince’s Palace for many years.
+He was also a keen collector of items related to Napoleon, which later formed the basis for the Napoleon Museum, housed at the Prince’s Palace for many years.

 On May 9, 1949, Prince Louis II died at the Prince’s Palace in Monaco.
 He is buried at the Cathedral of Monaco.